SciML/SciMLExpectations.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)
 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)

+#### This package is still under heavy construction.
+Use at your own risk!

 SciMLExpectations.jl is a package for quantifying the uncertainties of simulations by calculating the expectations of observables with respect to input uncertainties.
 Its goal is to make it fast and easy to compute solution moments in a differentiable way in order